el-kittiwake/advent-of-code/2025/README.md

 ### Notes
 Part 1 was relatively quick for me, within an hour maybe.
 Part 2 took me quite a bit longer, I struggled to find why I was getting too large values.
 Turns out I was counting 0 twice if the current position was 0.

+---

 # Day 2 (Dodgy CPP)
-You are given a comma separated string of numeric ranges, such as: 13-30,6859-7000,42382932-42449104
+You are given a comma separated string of numeric ranges, such as: 13-30,6859-7000,42382932-42449104 Within these ranges are several invalid IDs.

 My answers are: 13919717792 and 14582313461